chmarz/API-guidelines/Guidelines2.md

 3. Services that guarantee the stability of their REST API's URL paths, even through future versions of the API, MAY adopt the query string parameter mechanism.
 This means the naming and structure of the relationships described in the API cannot evolve after the API ships, even across versions with breaking changes.
 4. Services that cannot ensure URL path stability across future versions MUST embed the version in the URL path.

-Certain bedrock services such as BCD Travel's Azure Active Directory may be exposed behind multiple endpoints.
+Certain services may be exposed behind multiple endpoints.
 Such services MUST support the versioning mechanisms of each endpoint, even if that means supporting multiple versioning mechanisms.

 #### 12.1.1.
 Group versioning